-If your TeleMetrum-equipped rocket lands out of sight, you may enjoy having a hand-held GPS receiver, so that you can put in a way-point for the last reported rocket position before touch-down.
+If your rocket lands out of sight, you may enjoy having a hand-held GPS receiver, so that you can put in a way-point for the last reported rocket position before touch-down.
 This makes looking for your rocket a lot like Geo-Caching... just go to the way-point and look around starting from there.
+AltosDroid on an Android device with GPS receiver works great for this, too!

 You may also enjoy having a ham radio "HT" that covers the 70cm band... you can use that with your antenna to direction-find the rocket on the ground the same way you can use a Walston or Beeline tracker.
 This can be handy if the rocket is hiding in sage brush or a tree, or if the last GPS position doesn't get you close enough because the rocket dropped into a canyon, or the wind is blowing it across a dry lake bed, or something like that...
-Keith and Bdale both currently own and use the Yaesu VX-7R at launches.
+Keith currently uses a Yaesu VX-7R, Bdale has a Baofung UV-5R which isn't as nice, but was a whole lot cheaper.